-Inevitably, dining choices like these are put on a different level because they are attached to personalities who either have truly dedicated fans who will spend to support their idols or curious diners who are simply willing to take a chance for the heck of it.
+Inevitably, dining choices like these are put on a different level because they are attached to personalities who either have dedicated fans who will spend to support their idols or curious diners who are willing to take a chance for the heck of it.

-The possibilities are quite endless when you elect to eat in a celebrity-owned restaurant.
+The possibilities are endless when you elect to eat in a celebrity-owned restaurant.
 The sight of the famous owner and their equally known friends is a definite come-on.
 A check-in, along with a post on social media, can impress a friend or two.
 And the chance of saying something—whether good or bad—about a dish prepared with a sprinkle of an award-winning musician’s or heartthrob’s name is an added thrill.

 But just as fans do not go to movies or concerts to eat great food, they go to see celebrities do what they do best—whether it’s acting, singing, or playing a sport, opines culinary blog The Daily Meal.
 In the article “Best Celebrity-Owned Restaurants,” it says diners should therefore not go to a restaurant simply because they might see the celebrity who is one of the creative forces behind it.

 Over the years, fame cannot be solely counted on as one that makes a business afloat.
 Just ask Jennifer Lopez (Madres) and Eva Longoria (Beso Resto) whose restaurants tanked.

 “Opening a restaurant is far from easy,” the piece continues.
 “And despite their… familiarity with the industry (by way of struggling through auditions, by way of waiting on tables), celebrities don’t necessarily have the know-how to create eateries with sticking power beyond their own 15 minutes.”
 Money is hardly a problem, they say, so establishing culinary success will be the puzzle that famous business-minded personalities need to solve.